Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 ![Not associated products](../../Assets/Screenshots/PIM/Products/List/Associations/NotAssociatedProducts.png "[Not associated products]")

 - [CANCEL]
-  Click this button to cancel adding products and close the *Not associated products* window.
+  Click this button to cancel adding products.
+The *Not associated products* window is closed.

 - [SAVE]
-  Click this button to add the selected products to the list and close the *Not associated products* window.
+  Click this button to add the selected products to the list.
+The *Not associated products* window is closed.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for a product.